-Currently, the ITA is holding round-table talks4 on other draft circulars, including in the fields of implementation of development, enhancement, maintenance, protection and exploitation of intangibles (DEMPE) analysis; pricing of options; and profits associated with management functions.
+Currently, the ITA is holding round-table talks3 on other draft circulars, including in the fields of implementation of development, enhancement, maintenance, protection and exploitation of intangibles (DEMPE) analysis; profit split over cost plus for R&D centres and profits associated with management functions.

 Full documentation includes the following: